unicode-org/cldr/docs/ldml/tr35-general.md

 </tbody></table>

-Note that while the syntax allows for number_prefixes in multiple places, the typical use case is only one instance, after a "-per-".
+Note that while the syntax allows for unit_constants in multiple places, the typical use case is only one instance, after a "-per-".
+The normalized form of a unit identifier has at most one unit_constant in the numerator and one in the denominator.
+For example, `2-kilowatt-7-hour-per-3-meter-5-second` has the equivalent normalized form `14-kilowatt-hour-per-15-meter-second`.

 The simple_unit structure does not allow for any two simple_units to overlap.
 That is, there are no cases where simple_unit1 consists of X-Y and simple_unit2 consists of Y-Z.